kud04rk/anime-renamer/README.rst

 -------------------
 -------------------

-Anime Renamer is a FREE comand line renamer for all the anime files similar to filebot(which is now paid).
+Anime Renamer is a FREE,simple to use comand line renamer for all the anime files similar to filebot(which is now paid).
 Any issues with the code please write in issues section (comments feedback or enchnacement are also welcome).

+Personnaly used for many anime.
 CONTRIBUTE:
 ---------------------------
 PLEASE TRY WITH ONE EPISODE BEFORE TRYING WITH COMPLETE SEREIS.(COPY FILE TO A DIFFERENT FOLDER AND TRY)

 HOW TO USE
 ----------------
 Prerequisites:
 ----------------------